ZebMcKayhan/WireguardManager/README.md

 ```sh
 E:Option ==> peer wg11 auto=P
 ```

+Please note, ipv6 could be difficult to setup rules for, especially if the devices uses SLAAC with privacy extension and/or you have a dynamic prefix.
+In this case a better alternative could be to use an ipset with the devices Mac addresses instead, see [Create and setup IPSETs](#create-and-setup-ipsets) section.

 ## Create categories
 Categories is a way of grouping clients and servers under a category name and allows you to start or stop entire categories.